 Give a Good Content Mix

-Engaging the frontline workforce means giving them useful, compelling content.
+Engaging the frontline workforce means giving them information and proposing to them the right internal content.
 This should include practical, third-party articles related to their specific field and expertise.
 For example, one of our clients uses Sociabble to share regular updates on the competitive landscape, so their employees can stay informed about the marketplace.
 But this can also mean sharing content that is entertaining.
 Another client kicked off their Sociabble deployment with World Cup-related content, and included quizzes with trivia about the teams.
 And another client still incorporated a selfie contest to get employees involved.
 Ultimately, what matters is that you find a way to draw them in with company news and keep them directly engaged.
 And having a good mix of informative and entertaining content is the best way to do it.

 Engage Them with Gamification